eclipse-archived/ceylon-herd/README.md

 # Setting up Herd in Eclipse

-1. Create a new Java Project using existing sources of `ceylon-herd`
+1. Create a project using Play by going to the `ceylon-herd` project and running:
-1. Create a `User Library` for `Play 1.2`
-    1. Add the `framework/play.jar`
-    1. Add every `framework/lib/*.jar`
+    1. `play eclipsify`
-1. Add the `Play 1.2` User Library to the `ceylon-herd` project build path
+1. Import the resulting project into Eclipse

-1. Add the JARs found in `ceylon-herd/lib` to the project build path as well
+This also creates some useful launch configurations in the `eclipse` folder that you can use to run the application within Eclipse.
+But unfortunately the configurations are not 100% correct, so to make things work you need to go into the properties of each configuration and add the following to the `VM Arguments` section: `-XX:-UseSplitVerifier -Dfile.encoding=utf-8 -XX:CompileCommand=exclude,jregex/Pretokenizer,next`

 # License

 The content of this repository is released under AGPLv3 as provided in